momomo/momomo.com.platform.Nanotime/README.md

 This would show an error size of `2401ns` and `3893ns`.
 Yet what we can see is that we are both before and after and that the cost of calling `Nano.time()` from the preceeding `System.currentTimeMillis()` is a bit too large for us to make any real determination, but when we look at `all three`, we can see we are in the money.

+But the diff between the calls are `~3000ns` at times.
+And sometimes much much more!

 #### Proving number 3

 When we repeat the above code enough times, say a `1000 000` times, we can calculate the `largest diff` and the `smallest diff` around a switch.
 We look for the last `ms` and when it changes we compare `millis 0` currently to the next `Nano.time()` call `nanos 1`, not the previous one `nanos 0`.